valleyofdoom/PC-Tuning/README.md

   - Optionally use [QueryDisplayScaling](https://github.com/valleyofdoom/QueryDisplayScaling) to query the current scaling mode

 - On systems with an NVIDIA GPU, ensure that the ``Display`` option for the ``Perform scaling on`` setting is still available.
 If it is not, then find out what change you made in CRU results in it not being accessible through trial and error.
-This can be accomplished by running ``reset.exe`` to reset the settings to default then re-configure CRU.
+This can be accomplished by running ``reset-all.exe`` to reset the settings to default then re-configure CRU.
 After each change, run ``restart64.exe`` then check whether the option is still available

 - Ensure your resolution is configured properly by typing ``rundll32.exe display.dll,ShowAdapterSettings`` in ``Win+R``